 When used with intention, sacred smoke in moderation can be healing and cleansing.
 Religious and spiritual practices for centuries have incorporated the use of burning sacred resin and dried herbs to facilitate awakening of consciousness.
-Finding candles with natural ingredients and environmentally friendly practices leads to peace of mind, and can promote health and vitality.
+Purchasing candles with natural ingredients and environmentally-friendly practices leads to peace of mind, and can promote health and vitality.

-Zero waste is a redesign of resources.
-Retailers that follow these principles of waste prevention aim to curb unnecessary landfill and ocean pollution.
+Zero Waste is a redesign of resources.
+Retailers that follow these sustainable principles of waste prevention aim to curb unnecessary landfill and ocean pollution.

-- Jars- I’m the gal around the neighborhood collecting your trash.
+I’m the gal around the neighborhood collecting your trash.
 I frequently pick-up used jars and materials from neighbors and re-purpose said materials after fully sanitizing them (most people hoard their jars and I did not know this until I became the Oakland jar collector).
-Everything I cannot use is donated to zero waste grocery stores in my area of Oakland, Ca.
+Everything I cannot use is donated to Zero Waste grocery-stores in my area of Oakland, CA.

-- Wick- I use wicks made of cotton containing no lead, zinc, or other metals.
+I use wicks made of cotton containing no lead, zinc, or other metals.
 Excess wick that has been cut is used as a decorating and cleaning tool for finished or future candles.
 Don’t forget to recycle the tab once you’re done!

 I prefer to use an essential oil blend over fragrance oils.
-I monitor temperatures in the heating process, including researching flashpoints and utilizing minimalist procedures to incorporate oils to wax safely.
-Oils have healing properties, and when used appropriately, can become a wonderful natural addition as candle scents.
+I monitor temperatures in the heating process, including the research of flashpoints and utilizing minimalist procedures to incorporate oils to wax safely.
+Essential oils have natural healing properties, and when used appropriately, can become a wonderful natural addition as candle scents.

-- Herbs/flowers- All herbs and flowers used are grown organically in my garden and dried at home.
+All herbs and flowers used are grown organically in my garden and dried at home for use in oil creation.

-- Packaging- All packaging is reused.
-Once again, I am that gremlin of a neighbor helping you collect recyclables.
-Often times, to meet shipment deadlines, I will use paper envelopes I have purchased (which are recyclable), but everything that keeps your candle safe in transit has been re-used and repurposed, and can continue to be done in your own home.
+All packaging is reused.
+Once again, I am that gremlin of a neighbor helping you collect recyclables and stockpiles of Amazon padded envelopes.
+Everything that keeps your candle safe in transit has been re-used and repurposed, and can continue to be done in your own home.